edwindj/chunked/README.md

   write_csv_chunks("./large_file_out.csv")
 ```

 `chunked` will write process the above statement in chunks of 5000 records.
+This is different from for example `read.csv` which reads all data into memory before processing it.

 Another option is to use `chunked` as a preprocessing step before adding it to a database
 ```r